 Table E-1 estimates the possible number of records for a given S-102 file.
 This estimation is based on file size constraints and the estimates described above.
 Rounded to the nearest hundred, this estimate allows us to state that a file not exceeding 600x600 will remain below the 10 MB.
 Figure E-1 depicts the maximum grid size for 10MB.

-Table E-1 – Calculated File Size for 10 MB (Uncompressed Dataset)
+Table E.1 – Calculated File Size for 10 MB (Uncompressed Dataset)